awsdocs/aws-lambda-developer-guide/sample-apps/java-events-v1sdk/README.md

 This sample application shows the use of the `aws-lambda-java-events` library with event types that require AWS SDK as a dependency.
 A separate handler class is defined for each input type.
 For other event types (which don't require the AWS SDK), see the `java-events` sample.

+**Note: The `java-events-v1sdk` examples are deprecated.** As of version 3.0.0 of the `aws-lambda-java-events` package, [users are no longer required to pull in SDK dependencies in order to use that library](https://github.com/aws/aws-lambda-java-libs/tree/master/aws-lambda-java-events).
+Please see the [`java-events` package](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/java-events) for updated examples.

 ![Architecture](/sample-apps/java-events-v1sdk/images/sample-java-events-v1sdk.png)

 The project includes function code and supporting resources: